Quantum Company Navigator

 Quantum Stack Overview

-The Quantum Stack section provides a structured view of the entire quantum technology stack, from fundamental hardware and qubits to middleware, software, and applications.
+The Quantum Stack section provides a structured view of the entire quantum technology stack.
+This includes everything from fundamental hardware and qubits to middleware, software, and applications.
 This helps users understand how different companies fit into the broader quantum ecosystem and identify gaps or opportunities across the value chain.

 Company Comparison Tool